callumalpass/academic-paper-workflow/README.md

 - Processes Obsidian-style wikilinks (`[[Link]]` and `[[Link|Text]]`)
 - Creates GitHub releases with the output files
 - Deploys HTML versions to GitHub Pages
+- Includes a paper dashboard with statistics and downloads

 ## Usage